IdentityPython/JWTConnect-Python-OidcMsg/doc/howto/message.rst

 Serialization/deserialization
 -----------------------------

-Since instances of :py:class:`oicmsg.message.Message` will be used in an environment where information are to be sent over a wire it must be possible to serialize the information in such an instance to a format that can be transmitted over-the-wire.
+Since instances of :py:class:`oidcmsg.message.Message` will be used in an environment where information are to be sent over a wire it must be possible to serialize the information in such an instance to a format that can be transmitted over-the-wire.